Benedict-Ik/NZRegionWalksMVC/README.md

-Here is what we did in this branch:
+Here we initialized a repository of an MVC application.